EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Analysis

 \subsection{Ablation of Input Features}

-As discussed in \S \ref{sec:arc}, the input to the lightweight network consists of two parts: the global cache retained from the first layer of the group, and the partial local cache from the current layer.
+As discussed in \S \ref{sec:arc}, the predictor input consists of the retained global cache from the first layer of the group and the partial local cache from the current layer.
 We perform an ablation study to validate the effectiveness of various input features, with the results presented in Table \ref{tab:featrue}.
 To ensure a fair evaluation, we fix the compression ratio at 0.75 and reconstruct the remaining cache using only different input features.
-Experimental results indicate that global and local features achieve similar effectiveness across most datasets, demonstrating the intrinsic similarity of the KV cache across layers and heads.
+Experimental results indicate that global and local features achieve similar effectiveness across most datasets, demonstrating substantial redundancy both across layers and within the flattened per-layer KV representation.
 However, in some summarization and synthetic tasks, the two types of features exhibit significant performance differences.
 Fortunately, by combining these two features, we achieve consistent performance improvements.
 We adopt this configuration in our main experiments, as it retains the lower-layer global cache to mitigate error accumulation within the group, while utilizing the local cache to ensure intra-layer precision.